 READ MORE: The term “dalagang Filipina” isn’t a personality trait

 However, there are cons to being considered “Maria Clara.”
-This stereotype was brought onto us by the Spaniards, who colonized us for 333 years, because it’s said that their ideal woman is religious, submissive, and obedient.
+This stereotype was brought by the Spaniards whose ideal woman is religious, submissive, and obedient.

 Does this mean the Maria Clara stereotype disappeared after the Spanish colonization?
-Answer: Nope.
+Nope.

 We’re now living in the 21st century but we still see people and brands using “Maria Clara” to describe the “pure” and “feminine” Filipino woman.
 While there’s nothing wrong with choosing to be conservative, the prevalent existence of this stereotype imposes that Filipinas are expected to maintain their modesty.
 This is also underlined by the fact we’re living in a predominantly Catholic country, meaning women are expected to be pure, especially before marriage.